Mission

 Raise local leaders who live the Gospel with courage, elevate every Mekhala through community action, and stand ready to serve wherever the Church needs them.

-CML Slogan
+Movement Slogan

 Unconditional love for God and neighbor.